 Immune chemicals may also be closely intertwined with your nightly slumber.
 When you are asleep, your immune system gets busy secreting proteins called cytokines.
 Cytokine is the general term for a cluster of chemicals that carry out several important jobs, like aiding cellular communication during immune responses and mediating and regulating inflammation.

 The immune system raises specific cytokines in response to infections, stress, inflammation, and trauma.
-But if you don’t get enough sleep, your immune system doesn’t get the chance to produce these cytokines, potentially leaving you more vulnerable to harmful pathogens.
+But if you don’t get enough sleep, your immune system doesn’t get the chance to produce these cytokines, potentially leaving you more vulnerable to harmful pathogens and with a weak immune system.
+All in all, sleeping more and better is one of the best forms of daily immune support.

 Limited Added Sugars